Hume Band vs Whoop: I Wore Both for Months

 Yes.
 Whoop requires an active membership to access any of your data.
 The device itself is included with the subscription, but without paying, the band does not function at all.

-Plans currently start at $199 per year for Whoop One, $239 per year for Whoop Peak, and $359 per year for Whoop Life.
+Plans currently run from about $199 per year at the entry level, $239 per year for Whoop Peak and $359 per year for Whoop Life.
 Over two to three years, those subscription costs add up to significantly more than the Hume Band's one-time purchase price.
 This is a major factor for anyone deciding between Hume vs Whoop.

-If this matters to you, check with your FSA or HSA administrator before purchasing.
-It is worth noting that the Hume Band's one-time purchase model may also qualify depending on your plan, and since there is no ongoing subscription, you would only need to submit a single claim rather than recurring ones.
+As always, eligibility can vary by plan, so check with your FSA or HSA administrator before purchasing.
+One advantage of the Hume Band is that because there is no subscription, you only submit a single claim rather than recurring ones.

 Does Whoop track blood pressure?

 The standard Whoop 5.0 does not track blood pressure.
-The Whoop MG (Medical Grade), which is available with the higher-tier Whoop Life plan at $359 per year, includes ECG and blood pressure monitoring features.
-The Hume Band does not currently track blood pressure either.
+The Whoop MG (Medical Grade), available with the higher-tier Whoop Life plan at $359 per year, includes ECG and blood pressure monitoring features.
+The Hume Band 2.0 now offers blood pressure trend tracking on the standard device with no subscription, using optical sensors to monitor directional trends over time rather than clinical spot readings.

 Is there a Hume Band discount code?

 Yes.
-Use the code HEALNOURISHGROW at checkout on the Hume Health website for an additional ~20% off.
+Use the code HEALNOURISHGROW at checkout on the Hume Health website for an additional discount.
 If you visit through this partner link, an automatic discount is already applied, and the HEALNOURISHGROW code stacks on top of it.
-This brings the Hume Band from $355.80 down to around $199 before tax, a total savings of over $150.
+This brings the Hume Band from $355.80 down to $199.25 before tax, a total savings of $156.55.

 Can you stack Hume Band discount codes?

 Yes, the discounts stack.
 The partner link automatically reduces the price from $355.80 to $249.06.
-Then entering HEALNOURISHGROW at checkout takes an additional ~$50 off.
-I have personally verified this at checkout.
+Then entering HEALNOURISHGROW at checkout takes an additional $49.81 off.
+I have personally verified this at checkout on the Hume Band 2.0.
 Free standard shipping is also included.

 What is the cheapest way to buy the Hume Band?

 The best price I have found is by combining the automatic partner discount with the HEALNOURISHGROW checkout code.
-This combination brings the total to roughly $199 before tax, which is over $150 off the regular $355.80 retail price.
+This combination brings the total to $199.25 before tax, which is $156.55 off the regular $355.80 list price.
 Unlike Whoop, there is no monthly subscription, so the Hume Band is a one-time purchase with no ongoing fees.
 Hume also offers a 45 day money back guarantee, so you can try it risk free before committing.